e271828e/Flight.jl/docs/notes/design/framework_design.md

   not plumbing (§13.8's imposed contract).
 - **Policy** binds at deployment: `Simulation(world; ..., stop_on = (...))`
   names root-exported `Bool` output faces, OR-combined, validated against the `Build`, recorded in the run metadata.
-After each completed boundary the loop reads the named faces in the snapshot it just published; the first `true` initiates §12.9 shutdown with *this* snapshot as the final one — the terminal snapshot is the terminal state, no roll-back, nothing §12.9 doesn't already do.
+After *every* published boundary — grid, `t*` (§11.4) and boundary zero (§16.5) alike — the loop reads the named faces in the snapshot it just published; the first `true` initiates §12.9 shutdown with *this* snapshot as the final one — the terminal snapshot is the terminal state, no roll-back, nothing §12.9 doesn't already do. `run!` therefore checks the boundary-zero snapshot before the first step: an authored condition already terminal ends the run at `t₀` with that snapshot final, integrating nothing.
 Default: no stop faces, run to `t_end` — `stop_on` is `t_end`'s model-condition sibling at the same declaration site.

 Taught contract: **stop faces are sampled at completed boundaries; declare an event if you need the stop localized.** Both condition shapes work without